-Returning for a fourth year is the crowd pleasing dazzler Illumination: Tree Lights at Morton Arboretum.
+Returning for a 5th year is the crowd pleasing dazzler Illumination: Tree Lights at Morton Arboretum.
 Walk the mile-long path and gaze in amazement at the LED lit trees through the winter woods.
 Bright light shows set to The Nutcracker music recorded by The Chicago Symphony Orchestra and glowing trees that respond to touch and sound will amuse and stimulate the senses of all ages!
 Keep toasty warm by stopping at a cozy bonfire or enjoying a hot beverage (adult options available) served at the three tents scattered throughout the event.

 Dates: Nov.
 18-Jan.
 2

 Hours: 5 p.m.-8:30 p.m.; lights out at 9:30 p.m.

 Cost: Non-members, $15/adults, $10/ages 2-17; Members, $10/adults, $5/ages 2-17; free for children under 2

 Tip: Purchase tickets ahead as event does sell out

 Dazzling Holiday Trolley Ride

 A pretty cool way to watch the winking and blinking of holiday lights is by trolley.
 Hook up with Chicago Trolley Co. for its annual Holiday Lights Tour.
 The lightly narrated two-and-a-half-hour adventure shows the best of Chicago’s holiday lights and stops at Lincoln Park Zoo’s Zoolights show.
 Sights on the tour include The Magnificent Mile, Macy’s holiday windows, Christkindlmarket, the John Hancock and Daley Plaza trees, Millennium Park and more.
 The tour even includes complimentary treats from Sprinkles Cupcakes for each passenger.